asumansuenbuel/rose-studio-templates/docs/README.md

 _Asuman Suenbuel (c) 2019_

 This 'scenario class' is created for documentation purposes to illustrate and explain the use of the meta-programming features available when working with Rose-Studio.
 This is a 'live' document that is part of the Github code that is associated with this class; you can find it's content in the toplevel README.md file.
-If you are reading this as part of the "Settings" tab, then you are seeing one Rose-Studio's feature in action: if there is a README.md file on the toplevel of the file hierarchy, it will be display here formatted using a markdown processor.
+If you are reading this as part of the "Settings" tab, then you are seeing one Rose-Studio's feature in action: if there is a README.md file on the toplevel of the file hierarchy, it will be display here formatted using the markdown processor [showdownjs](http://showdownjs.com).

 The meta-programming constructs in Rose-Studio enable you to customize your body of code for scenarios that represent variations from each other.
 Meta-programming works purely at design-time by generating different variations from a common code base.
 Situation where this technique has advantages include the following: